n4nidhinchandran/songbird/readme.md

 Since we are using Homestead to run our vm, apc is already enabled.
 We only need to configure blackfire.

-For the installation to work correctly, go to [blackfire.io](http://blackfire.io) and sign up for an account.
+For the installation to work correctly, go to [blackfire.io](http://blackfire.io) (another great product by sensiolabs) and sign up for an account.
 In https://blackfire.io/account, get the client and server (id and token).
 Enter them in Homestead.yaml.

 ```
 # ../Homestead.yaml